mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 I was excited to see my Zig implementation finally outperforming the official Go version, but I wanted to see just how much I could leverage Zig to improve performance.

-One common bottleneck in software is memory allocation.
-The program has to stop and wait for the OS to allocate RAM, which may involve shuffling around data to find enough contiguous space.
+One common bottleneck in software is memory allocation, as the program must request memory from the operating system and wait while the OS satisfies the request.

 Zig has a memory allocator called the fixed buffer allocator.
 Instead of the memory allocator requesting memory from the OS, you provide the allocator a fixed buffer of bytes, and it uses only those bytes to allocate memory.